Hash Tables

 }

 A typical case of copy and paste.
-The difference between the lines 11 - 21 and 26 - 36 is only that I used in the first case std::map; that I used in the second case std::unordered_map.
+The difference between lines 11 – 21 and 26 – 36 is only that I used in the first case std::map; that I used in the second case std::unordered_map.
 Therefore, I will only explain the second case.
 I initialized in line 27 the std::unordered_map with the help of an initializer list.
-Then I update the value of the key "Richie" and return the associated value.
-In lines 30 and 33 I display the key/values pairs by using a range-based for-loop. p.first is the first, p.second the second element of the pair.
-By using um.clear() I can clear the unordered associative container and by using um.size() I can determine its size.
+Then I update the value of the key “Richie” and return the associated value.
+In lines 30 and 33, I display the key/values pairs by using a range-based for-loop. p.first is the first, p.second is the second element of the pair.
+By using um.clear() I can clear the unordered associative container by using um.size() I can determine its size.

-The second glance reveals a small difference.
+A second glance reveals a small difference.

 .